 Recent news and upcoming events:

 The Department of Political Science is pleased to announce that current political science major Patrick Sheehy (’14) will have his article “The Human Front of Cyber War,” published in the journal, New Perspectives in Foreign Policy.
 The journal is published by the Center for Strategic and International Studies (CSIS).
 Patrick was an intern at CSIS during the summer of 2013.

 The Department of Political Science and International Affairs would like to congratulate former Political Science and International Affairs alumna Stacey Peros for receiving an “Appreciation for Outstanding Service” medal from the NATO Headquarters in Sarajevo.
 Peros is currently interning for Bosnia Initiatives for Local Development (BILD).

 The Department of Political Science and International affairs is pleased to announce that PSIA major Shirley Martey has won a 2013 Ambassador Summer Scholarship from the Taiwan-US Alliance for Chinese Language study at Taiwan’s National Cheng Kung University (NCKU).
 The highly competitive TUSA program promotes peace in the world by establishing closer friendships and understanding between the people of the United States and the people of Taiwan through cultural exchange, educational partnerships and increased economic cooperation.
 Shirley is the first UMW student to awarded the prestigious scholarship.

-2011-2012 Fitschen Award winners for International Affairs, Sarah Alvarez with Professor John Kramer at the 2012 Phi Sigma Alpha Political Science Honors’ Society induction ceremony:
+2012-2013 Fitschen Award winner for International Affairs, William Kyle, and 2012-2013 Fitschen Award winner for Political Science, Ryan Hayes with Professor John Kramer at the 2012 Phi Sigma Alpha Political Science Honors’ Society induction ceremony:

 For additional announcements about lectures and internship opportunities for the 2012-2013 academic year, please click on the “Announcements” link on the left.